21 Benefits of olive oil for health

 It is a combination of virgin olive oil and refined olive oil and has low nutritional value because refining decreases its natural value.

-For what purpose then we can use it?
+For what purpose can we use it?

 It is recommended to use it for cooking only.